trading-tournaments.com

 The P&L screenshot problem — why verified records win

 A trader's screenshot of a $200,000 winning trade is evidence the trader can produce screenshots, not evidence the trader can trade.
-The structural difference between claimed P&L and verified P&L is the entire reason the G.O.A.T. canon exists.

 By Vitaly Kaminsky